-This article has been updated to use the latest (at the time of writing) version of rubygems which is v2.2.0 as well as rails version 4.0.2.
+This article has been updated to use the latest (at the time of writing) version of RubyGems, version 2.2.0, and Ruby on Rails version 4.0.2.

-While ruby is available via package management systems the version available is usually quite stale.
-While this may take some time the best way to ensure that we get the proper versions for ruby as well as rubygems would be to compile from source.
+Although Ruby is available via package management systems the version is usually quite stale.
+Although doing so might take some time, the best way to ensure that you get the proper versions for Ruby and RubyGems is to compile from source.

-Prerequisites, these packages will enable us to compile ruby as well as necessities for Rails.
+The following packages will enable you to compile Ruby as well as necessities for Rails.
 Run the following command to download them:

 sudo apt-get install git-core curl zlib1g-dev build-essential libssl-dev libreadline-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt1-dev nodejs

-In order to compile ruby we need to download the source.
+To compile Ruby, you need to download the source.
 The best place to do that is directly from the Ruby-Lang website.

 mkdir src && cd src